 Before you provide your portal URL to the users of your API, make sure that the SmartDocs API reference documentation is correct, and that the API is behaving as documented.
-As you review the generated reference documentation and test, it is likely you will see something that you want to change.This page describes:
+As you review the generated reference documentation and test, you might see something that you want to change.This page describes:

 - The SmartDocs API reference documentation